Esri/Esri-Ozone-Map-Widget/README.md

 4. Proxy to provide access to Esri services

     > NOTE: Certain Esri services, including those dealing with WMS, require provision of a [proxy](https://developers.arcgis.com/en/javascript/jshelp/ags_proxy.html), which is a server-side code deployment.
 Choose and configure the appropriate proxy implementation (ASP.NET, Java, PHP, ...) for your web server.
+These widgets were tested against the Java/JSP proxy.
+If using the Java/JSP proxy, be sure to modify the serverUrls variable to match your data URLs.
+For development purposes, this variable can be set to pass "http://" and "https://".
+A deployment version of the proxy should use more restrictive URL filters.

     > NOTE: The location for the proxy used by the ArcGIS OWF Map Widget is configured in app.js as esri.config.defaults.io.proxyUrl.